Why We Changed YugabyteDB Licensing to 100% Open Source

 - Managed Service

 While #1 and #3 are clearly understood, the open core monetization model is where much of the recent licensing debate has focused on.
 For database and data infrastructure companies, open core has traditionally meant reserving a certain class of “enterprise” features for a separate commercial edition.
-This class of features usually includes add-on capabilities such as the ability to build new data models, backup the data stored, secure data in-flight and at rest through encryption, multi-datacenter replication and more.
-Management software that sits outside the core and offers automated cluster creation, scaling, upgrades, backups and monitoring is also usually included in this class.
+This class of features usually includes add-on capabilities such as the ability to build new data models, backup the data stored, secure data in-flight and at rest through encryption, multi-datacenter replication, and more.
+Management software that sits outside the core and offers automated cluster creation, scaling, upgrades, backups, and monitoring is also usually included in this class.
 A managed cloud service can be thought of as hosted management software with built-in cloud infrastructure orchestration.
 With this background information in hand, we are ready to analyze the recent licensing changes of the four companies we described earlier.
 We will see that each case is unique in its own right even though they all look the same to the casual observer.

 MongoDB: AGPL to SSPL for Core DB

 In October 2018, MongoDB changed the license of its core database from AGPL to SSPL.
 Since SSPL is not a OSI-approved license, this change essentially meant that MongoDB is now proprietary software.
 While AWS offering a competing DB-as-a-Service was cited as the reason, the reality is that this change was never about AWS.
 As the January 2019 launch of MongoDB-compatible AWS DocumentDB proved, MongoDB’s original AGPL license had indeed served the purpose of deterring AWS from hosting MongoDB as-is.
 MongoDB’s innovation has always been in its query language.
-AWS had to rebuild a server for that query language and run it on a Aurora-like storage architecture.
+AWS had to rebuild a server for that query language and run it on an Aurora-like storage architecture.
 This was a repeat of the approach followed by Azure Cosmos DB for its MongoDB-compatible API launch in 2017.
 It is unimaginable that the smart people at MongoDB did not understand these dynamics.
 We believe they still went ahead with SSPL because they wanted to hurt the multiple smaller MongoDB hosting providers that have sprung up over the years and migrate that portion of the managed cloud business over to their own Atlas service.
 No surprise that mLab, arguably the largest of such providers, agreed to get acquired by MongoDB only a week before the SSPL announcement.
 But what about the blowback from the open source community?
 Simple answer is that MongoDB is now big enough that it no longer has to pretend it cares about the spirit and ethics of open source.

 Cockroach Labs: Apache 2.0 to BSL for Core DB